 Let’s hope that the American nightmare we’re living right now ends before it gets anywhere near as bad as Nazi Germany.
 Still, any life lost is one too many.
 Any child permanently traumatized is one too many.
 Any person bullied in public for no other reason than being black, brown, LGBT, Muslim or able to speak more than one language is one too many.
 Any person living in fear right now because of the current political and social climate is one too many.

 So even if this all ends tomorrow, even if Trump is indicted, arrested and carted off to jail tomorrow, even if his presidency is annulled and new presidential elections are announced tomorrow and all Trump’s damaging executive orders are undone, plenty of you have done plenty of damage, and you have been loud and proud about it.
 Whenever this ends, you suddenly won’t be in Trump Country anymore.
-This post is addressed to you, Trump supporters; to you, Fox and other Trump-supporting media and media personalities.
+This post is addressed to you, Trump voters; to you, Fox and other Trump-supporting media and media personalities.
 It’s not addressed to the current GOP, because it’s clear by now that there’s nothing they won’t live with in return for some more conservative judges, and it’s clear we can’t expect any meaningful, stands from them.
 John McCain is dead.

 When Trump leaves and the current enabling GOP is outnumbered if not completely replaced, there will be a reckoning.
 I think the first to be called to account will be you, right-wing media.
 Fox and Rush Limbaugh and everyone of you who created this fantasy land where Mexicans are all drug dealers and rapists, where it’s better to be a Putin fan than a democrat, where blacks are taking over and killing every white person who can’t defend himself and his family with an AK-15, where the regular media are the enemy of the people and where the sky is green with purple polka dots if Trump says so.

-At some point Trump Country will come crashing down.
+At some point Trump Country with its Trump supporters will come crashing down.
 Then even you, Fox and Friends, will no longer be able to deny that Trump is indeed guilty of multiple crimes, tax evasion being the very least and treason not unlikely.
 Even you will no longer be able to deny that he did get elected president at least in part due to Russian interference in the election, and that Russia has been playing your “president,” using him to weaken NATO, the EU, the TPP and anything else Russia wants weakened.
 It will become clear, even to you, that the journalists of the mainstream media were right — that they were simply doing their work, which is asking questions about issues that are relevant to people’s lives, finding factual answers and presenting them to the public.
 Because democracy depends on an informed public.
 It will become clear that, in contrast, you at Fox and you other talk show persons, have made absolute fools of yourselves all this time.

-Next to be held to account will be you, Trump followers.
+Next to be held to account will be you, Trump supporters.
 You let yourselves be led by the nose by Trump and by Fox and co.
 You would rather believe the crazy rants of a delusional egomaniac than your own eyes.
 Look around you, folks: not all Mexicans are drug dealers and rapists; you don’t need an AK-15 for self-defense against marauding blacks; all of us white folks who don’t have one are still alive and well; there is no war on Christmas; and people speaking a different language with one another is not killing anyone either.
 On the other hand, Russia definitely is a hostile nation, Putin is definitely not fine, and it definitely is not better to let Russia take over the country than to be a Democrat.

-You could have known all this, Trump voters.
+You could have known all this, Trump supporters.
 Okay, to know about Russia’s role in world history and Putin’s agenda you’d have to consume some mainstream media or at the very least look some stuff up on Brittanica.com; the rest doesn’t even require that much.
 It requires a lot more of your effort to avoid reality and rationalize your continued support for a know-nothing, ego-maniacal, amoral, pussy-grabbing criminal.
 Unless you’re no better yourself, of course.
 Either way, you have no excuse.